Silv3rHorn/evtx2json/README.md

 # evtx2json
 ![](https://img.shields.io/badge/python-3.7-blue.svg)

-evtx2json extracts **supported events** from event logs, **dedups** them, and exports them to json.
+evtx2json extracts **supported events** from event logs, **standardizes** the fields across events, **dedups** them, and exports them to json.

 Also includes event description for each exported event.

 ## Why was this created?
-To extract only events and fields **of interest** from multiple event logs, in a format that is compatible for ingesting and querying with Splunk.
+To extract only events and fields **of interest** from multiple event logs, in a format that is compatible for ingesting and querying with Splunk (or any other Data Analytics platform).

+Data Analytics platform is preferred over Excel or Event Log Viewers as it provides querying functions that facilitate the aggregation of similar data and reduces the volume of data to be analysed.

 ## Dependencies
 None if using [**release executable**](https://github.com/Silv3rHorn/evtx2json/releases).